Quantum separability criteria from bipartite systems to multipartite systems based on generalized Bloch representation: Introduction

+In this work, we propose such a framework based on a novel parameterized extended correlation tensor.
+By introducing independent vector parameters $\bm{u},\bm{v},\bm{\alpha},\bm{\beta}$ into the generalized Bloch representation under an arbitrary orthogonal basis, our bipartite criterion offers enhanced detection power and, with specific parameter choices, reduces to several existing ones.
+To extend this framework to multipartite systems, we employ the generalized matricization~\cite{brett2006algorithm, kolda2009tensor}, which flattens multiple dimensions of a tensor simultaneously into the rows or columns of the resulting matrix.
+While matricization has been used in multipartite separability studies, our key contribution is to combine it with the parameterized extended correlation tensor and provide criteria for detecting multipartite entanglement and genuine multipartite entanglement.

 The paper is structured as follows.
-Sect.~\ref{section: preliminaries} introduces some notation.
-Sect.~\ref{section: bipartite} details the construction of the novel extended correlation tensor for bipartite states and presents the corresponding separability criterion, highlighting its connections to existing work.
-Two examples demonstrate the enhanced entanglement detection capability of the criterion.
-Sect.~\ref{section: multipartite} develops a special method of mixed mode matrix unfolding of tensors and uses it to generalize the extended correlation tensor to $N$-partite systems.
-Biseparability and fully separability criteria are provided and demonstrated by examples.
+Sect.~\ref{section: preliminaries} introduces some notations and definitions.
+Sect.~\ref{section: bipartite} details the construction of the novel parameterized extended correlation tensor for bipartite states and presents the corresponding separability criterion, followed by two examples for detecting entanglement.
+Sect.~\ref{section: multipartite} generalizes the parameterized extended correlation tensor to $N$-partite systems using the generalized matricization.
+Biseparability and full separability criteria are provided and demonstrated with examples.
 Sect.~\ref{section: conclusion} discusses the conclusion and outlook.
-Appendix~\ref{section: several orthogonal basis} introduces several usual orthogonal bases, including the Pauli operator, the Weyl operator, and the Heisenberg-Weyl operator.
-Appendix~\ref{section: proof of lemmas and theorems} provides proofs for all lemmas and theorems in the paper.
-Appendix~\ref{section: upper bound of frobenius norm of correlation tensor} discusses the relation of several upper bounds on the Frobenius norm of the correlation tensor for quantum states.